North Carolina divorce law can be amazingly complex.

 The court has the power to impose child support and spousal support (alimony) payments as part of the decree.
 The nature of the marital misconduct used as grounds for the divorce suit can be a factor in determining the level of support payments.

 The defendant no longer has automatic rights to inherit from the estate of the plaintiff spouse after a divorce from bed and board.
 If the plaintiff's will specifically gives the defendant spouse a portion of the estate, that bequest will stand; but the plaintiff will not automatically inherit money or property if the defendant dies without a will, and cannot administer the estate.

 It must be stressed that a divorce from bed and board does not end the marriage.
 After a decree is issued, the couple remains married.
 Any sexual relationship that develops outside of marriage is adulterous—and may ultimately affect the results of a future filing for absolute divorce in North Carolina.
 Any child that is born after a decree of divorce from bed and board is not automatically presumed to be legitimate.

 Get the help you need, when you need it

 If you are considering a separation or a divorce, or just need some questioned answered, turn to the Speaks Law Firm in Wilmington for guidance.
-Our New Hanover County family law attorneys represent clients in Wilmington, Wrightsville Beach, Carolina Beach, Whiteville, Lumberton, Leland, and Shallote.
+Our Wilmington family law attorneys represent clients in Wilmington, Wrightsville Beach, Carolina Beach, Whiteville, Lumberton, Leland, and Shallote.
 Call us locally at 910-341-7570 or toll-free statewide at 877-593-4233 to schedule a consultation about your needs.